neurodatascience/main-edu-courses-ml/ml_model_selection_and_validation/README.md

-# 8. Machine Learning 2: Model selection and validation
+# Model selection and validation

-These are the materials for the second lecture on machine learning, which will take place on Tuesday, July 12 in the afternoon.
+These are the materials for the second lecture on machine learning, which will take place on Saturday, December 10.

 The main focus is how to properly evaluate machine learning models and perform hyperparameter selection, using tools from